List of Psych characters: Pierre Despereaux

-He returns again in the episode "Indiana Shawn and the Temple of the Kinda Crappy, Rusty Old Dagger" (6.10), in which he races with Shawn and Gus against a gang of art thieves to find an old dagger that opens a secret stash of paintings.
-Over the course of the investigation, he is forced to fake his own death in order to avoid prison.
-Despereaux, along with Shawn and Gus, uncovers the art, revealing many seemingly worthless paintings.
+For round 3, "Indiana Shawn and the Temple of the Kinda Crappy, Rusty Old Dagger", a valuable shipment of artifacts is stolen from a museum.
+Shawn needs "professional" help in getting them back.
+So he calls in Pierre to help them catch the thief who stole the shipment.
+The thief was actually after a dagger that opens the door to a secret stash of paintings.
+Throughout the investigation, Despereaux is forced to fake his own death in order to avoid prison.
+Then, along with Shawn and Gus, he uncovers the art, revealing many seemingly worthless paintings.
 He later steals one of these and removes the paint, revealing a Rembrandt underneath.
-He is now believed by the SBPD to be deceased, though Shawn and Gus know that this is false.
+The SBPD now believes him to be deceased, though we know this is false, finally making Pierre Despereaux the world class thief that both he and Shawn have always envisioned.